abpframework/abp/docs/en/Community-Articles/2023-09-20-Moving-Background-Job-Execution-To-A-Separate-Application/POST.md

 abp new SeparateBackgroundJob -t app
 ```

-* Create a shared project named `SeparateBackgroundJob.Common.Shared` to share the `BackgroundJob` and `BackgroundJobArgs` classes between the web and console applications.
+* Create a shared project named `SeparateBackgroundJob.Common.Shared` to share the `BackgroundJob` and `BackgroundJobArgs` classes between the web and job executor applications.
 * Install the `Volo.Abp.BackgroundJobs.Abstractions` package to the `SeparateBackgroundJob.Common.Shared` project.

 Add `SeparateBackgroundJobCommonSharedModule` class to the `SeparateBackgroundJob.Common.Shared` project: